ArtArtArtArt/KMSVault/0WrittingInbox/videogame economy.md

 Then it all may be related and might be enhanced with optimization It is a positive feedback loop

-Also another way to make going back not so teedious you may introduce negative feedback loop
+Also another way to make going back not so tedious you may introduce negative feedback loop

 Or you may add Drain - slowly remove resources.